parkyh2024/uav-edge-latency-surveillance/README.md

 # UAV Edge Latency Surveillance

-This repository provides the public implementation scripts used for the runtime-feasibility experiments reported in the manuscript:
+This repository provides the public implementation scripts and reproducibility materials used for the runtime-feasibility experiments reported in the manuscript:

 **Stochastic Latency Decomposition and Constrained Runtime Feasibility Analysis for Edge-Based UAV Surveillance under Network-Denied Environments**

 The repository is provided to improve implementation transparency and reproducibility for the video-based UAV surveillance pipeline.
 The implementation includes object detection, object tracking, threat assessment, visualization, and per-frame latency logging.

+In addition to the runtime scripts and a representative sample input video, this repository provides anonymized per-frame latency logs and a reproduction script for verifying the latency statistics reported in Tables 9–11 and Figures 4–5 of the manuscript.

 ## Repository Structure